-- 8.2.1 ESFA is committed to partnership working and a great example of this is with the opening of Sussex House in Newhaven.
-This was a joint project that brings together Sussex Police, Lewes District Council and ESFRS in a shared premises. - 8.2.2 The modern building includes a large open-plan shared office area with meeting rooms and a large community, training and briefing room, with lift access.
-There is also a gym which can be jointly used by all staff in the building, which is important for both staff well-being and fitness levels. - 8.2.3 Lewes District Council and Sussex Police will be operating a shared reception on the ground-floor, which will be open to the public Monday to Friday from 1000 1400hrs. - 8.2.4 There are also green initiatives such as Photovoltaic Panels, generating electricity to reduce energy consumption, and low energy LED lighting throughout the building. - 8.2.5 Lighting is controlled by manual override switches but will automatically turn off if movement sensors are not activated after a period of time.
-All of these measures ensure that the future running costs of the building are reduced.
+8.2.1 The Authority is committed to partnership working and a great example of this is with the opening of Sussex House in Newhaven.
+This was a joint project that brings together the Service, Sussex Police and Lewes District Council in a shared premises.

-8.2.6 The collaborative approach to the project means that three previously outdated buildings can be sold, or reused, for alternative uses and the shared approach has meant more than £450k savings across the partners.
+- 8.2.2 The modern building includes a large open-plan shared office area with meeting rooms and a large community, training and briefing room, with lift access.
+There is also a gym which can be jointly used by all staff in the building, which is important for both staff well-being and fitness levels. - 8.2.3 Lewes District Council and Sussex Police operate a shared reception on the ground-floor, which is open to the public Monday to Friday from 1000 1400hrs. - 8.2.4 The project has had a focus on environmental matters.
+For example, there are green initiatives such as Photovoltaic Panels, generating electricity to reduce energy consumption, and low energy LED lighting throughout the building. - 8.2.5 In addition, lighting is controlled by manual override switches but will automatically turn off if movement sensors are not activated after a period of time.
+All of these measures ensure that the future running costs of the building are reduced. - 8.2.6 The collaborative approach to the project means that three previously outdated buildings can be sold, or reused, for alternative uses and the shared approach has meant more than £450k savings across the three partner agencies. - 8.2.7 By the time this report is published the sale of the Eastbourne HQ will have been confirmed and staff working at that site will have been relocated to either, the new shared HQ with Sussex Police at Lewes, Eastbourne Fire station and Bexhill Fire station.
+As well as providing a modern and flexible working environment for many of our office based staff, this significant relocation and collaboration project will deliver a capital receipt which can be re-invested in our remaining buildings and a revenue saving of £150,000 per annum.